ionos-cloud/ionosctl/docs/commands/group/README.md

 ## Description

-The sub-command of `ionosctl group` allows you to list, get, create, update, delete Groups, but also operations: add User, remove User from the Group.
+The sub-command of `ionosctl group` allows you to list, get, create, update, delete Groups, but also operations: add/remove/list/update User/Share from the Group.

 ## Options